Associate ProfessorEmail: email@example.comLocation: CCE 4222810 Old Main HillLogan, UT 84322-2810Curriculum

 Rebecca K. Blais is an Assistant Professor in Psychology.
 She earned her PhD in Clinical Psychology from the University of Utah and completed an internship and postdoctoral fellowship at VA Puget Sound, Seattle Division.
 Prior to graduate school, she completed her B.A. in Psychology at Connecticut College and completed a two-year research assistantship at Yale University.
 She is the principle investigator of the Military Social Science Lab.

 Dr. Blais’ work is focused on military service members/veterans and trauma.
 Within this program of research, she has three main foci: understanding (1) the impact of military sexual trauma (MST) on sexual functioning and relationship satisfaction in veterans, (2) mechanisms of distress among trauma-exposed veterans, and (3) the association of MST with individual outcomes, including suicide risk and risk for mental health comorbidities.
 Her work is supported by grants from the Society for Military Psychology (Division 19; APA), Utah State University, and the National Institute of Mental Health.
 She has authored many papers that have been published in the Journal of Consulting and Clinical Psychology, Journal of Traumatic Stress, Journal of Affective Disorders, Journal of Family Psychology, Military Psychology, Behavioural and Cognitive Psychotherapies, Journal of Marital and Family Therapy, and Training and Education in Professional Psychology.

 Dr. Blais also has extensive clinical experience providing cognitive behavioral therapy, couples’ therapy, sex therapy, and mindfulness-based therapy.
 She has performed clinical services in a variety of settings including VA medical centers, university settings, inpatient hospitals, department clinics, and community clinics.
-She is a licensed clinical psychologist and offers individual and couples’ psychotherapy in Logan, UT.
-If you are interested in enrolling in Dr. Blais’ private practice, please contact her office (see contact information above).
+She is a licensed clinical psychologist and offers individual and couples' psychotherapy in Logan, UT.
+As of April 2019, she is not currently accepting clients.